Home Wordpress, It's Not You, It's Me, Kinda

 - Frank Herbert, Dune

 The previous blog used WordPress.
-Some of you are rolling your eyes.
-I don’t blame you!
-Hear me out though!
-My reasoning for picking WordPress was ease-of-use, something I could get up and running quickly.
+I know, Wordpress.
+My reasoning for picking WordPress was ease-of-use and something I could get up and running quickly.
 I am not a front-end engineer.
 I did not want to spend my time learning front-end things.
 So, yeah, WordPress.

 I have a lot of patience, but my patience is finite.
 I used WordPress for over a year.
 Posting became… not fun.
 Posting became a chore.
 Posting was a slow process.
 Posting, the back-end portion, was painfully slow.
 A few weeks ago, I started looking for an alternative.